jsmolka/blog/content/posts/horizons/index.md

 So powerful, I feel so small but so alive
 Like watching the Earth rise
 -->
 [Earthrise](https://www.youtube.com/watch?v=ggCkN3Sve9w) is named after a famous picture taken by Willam Anders during the Apollo 8 space mission, the first crewed voyage to orbit the moon.
-The original image was rotated by 95 degrees clockwise to better convey the sense of the Earth rising over the moonscape.
+The original image was rotated by 95 degrees to better convey the sense of the Earth rising over the moonscape.

 - ![](img/earthrise.jpg "[Earthrise by Willam Anders](https://en.wikipedia.org/wiki/Earthrise)")
 {.overflow}